-Benetas Dakeith Hostel expansion supports new care model
+Benetas Dalkeith Hostel expansion supports new care model

-Victorian aged care provider Benetas has announced that its Dakeith Hostel expansion will support a new model of care.
+Victorian aged care provider Benetas has announced that its Dalkeith Hostel expansion will support a new model of care.

 The Dalkeith Hostel in Traralgon is undergoing expansions and refurbishments to allow a living environment that allows for individualised care for residents.